 Editor’s note: Steven Schier is Congdon Professor of Political Science at Carleton College in Northfield, Minnesota.
-This column does not necessarily reflect to views of Capitol Report.
+This column does not necessarily reflect the views of Minnesota Lawyer.

 Deadline day for candidates filing for Minnesota’s Aug.
 14 primary election produced a beehive of activity at Secretary of State Steve Simon’s office at the State Capitol.
 The scrum of aspiring candidates brought to mind the frantic 1889 Oklahoma land rush and the hilarious, overcrowded stateroom fracas in the Marx Brothers’ classic comedy “A Night at the Opera.”

 Most of the late filers on the June 5 deadline day were DFLers, ready to spurn the gubernatorial and attorney general candidates endorsed at the previous weekend’s state DFL convention.
 The confusion suggested the renewed timeliness of the Will Rogers’ crack from 1935: “I am not a member of any organized party — I am a Democrat.”

 The big DFL battles involve a gubernatorial primary including three major candidate tickets, five candidates for attorney general, five candidates in the 8th Congressional District primary and a whopping six candidates in the 5th Congressional District primary.
 The convention-endorsed candidates for governor, Erin Murphy, and attorney general, Matt Pelikan, can hardly be considered favorites in their races.

 Republicans have only one statewide office in which the convention-endorsed candidate faces a major primary challenge, but it is an important one.
 Former GOP Gov. Tim Pawlenty stands a good chance of defeating Jeff Johnson, the convention-endorsed candidate and 2014 gubernatorial general election loser, in the August primary.
 There is also a contested primary in the 1st Congressional District.